getopt-php/getopt-php/README.markdown

   -c <arg>                Short option only with a mandatory argument
 ```

-If you don't want to output the usage information text directly you can use the output of the
+If you don't want to output the usage information text directly, you can use the output of the
 `getHelpText()` method to add e.g. usage examples.

 ### 2. Invoke the parser